NVIDIA/Megatron-LM/README.md

 # Collecting Wikipedia Training Data
 We recommend following the wikipedia data extraction process specified by google research: "the recommended pre-processing is to download [the latest dump](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2), extract the text with [WikiExtractor.py](https://github.com/attardi/wikiextractor), and then apply any necessary cleanup to convert it into plain text."

 We recommend using the `--json` argument when using WikiExtractor, which will dump the wikipedia data into loose json format (one json per line), making it more manageable and readily consumable by our codebase.
+We recommend further preprocessing this json dataset by preprocessing the dataset with nltk punctuation standardization, and presplitting each document into newline separated sentences.
+This can be done with the provided script `./scripts/presplit_sentences_json.py` and will allow for faster data processing during training time.
+Pretraining with presplit data should be run with the `--presplit-sentences` flag as shown above.

 Once the json dataset is ready make sure to set the path in line 27 of `data_utils/corpora.py`.